kekekekkek/SvenDPP/README.md

 ![Screenshot_10](https://github.com/kekekekkek/SvenDPP/blob/main/Images/Screenshot_10.png)<br><br>
 The `Load`, `Save` and `Cancel` buttons are used for the following purposes:
 * `Load` - used to inject the module into the game process.
 If your game will not run or there is any error during injection, the program will show you `MessageBox` with the error text;
 * `Save` - used to save entered values to text fields.
-All values are saved in the system registry;
+All values are saved in the system registry.
+Also, field values are saved automatically when you click the `Load` button;
 * `Cancel` - used to close the program.
 You can also close it by pressing the `X` button or the `Escape` key.
 ### [+] About the library used:
 The library that was used is presented below: